department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/non-hodgkins.md

 ### How do I get these benefits?

 You’ll need to apply for benefits.
 We consider non-Hodgkin’s lymphoma to be related to contact with Agent Orange.
-So, when you apply for benefits, you won't have to show that your illness is related to Agent Orange or that it began during—or got worse because of—your military service.
+So, when you apply for benefits, you won’t have to show that your illness is related to Agent Orange or that it began during—or got worse because of—your military service.

 [Apply for benefits](https://www.vets.gov/disability-benefits/apply/).